Recompiling with ServBay

 Compilation Examples

-With the build environment set up in your terminal, you can now download and compile source code.
-Here are some typical examples:
+With the build environment set up, you're ready to download and compile source code.
+Below are common cross-platform build examples.

 Compiling ImageMagick